📝 Food safety and HACCP · ⏱️ 3 min read

 • Losing forms

-• During inspections you have to dig through stacks of paper
+• During inspections you're digging through stacks of paper

 • Handwriting often illegible